How to Choose a College that’s Right for You

 7. Choose a college that is a good fit

 Choosing a college because it is ranked high on a list or because your friends are going there doesn’t take into account who you are and what your goals are in life.
 Finding a good fit requires time and research.
 Visiting college websites and learning about events they host as well as guest speakers who have visited the school is one good way to find out if the college fits well with your interests and goals.
 Another good idea is to arrange a visit to the campus, if possible.
 Take time to explore and learn about the school.
 You’ll be able to get a feel for whether the

-Fremont College is a great choice for those who are looking for small class sizes, hands-on training, accelerated degree programs, a great education and supportive staff and faculty who truly care about the success of their students.
+Fremont University is a great choice for those who are looking for small class sizes, hands-on training, accelerated degree programs, a great education and supportive staff and faculty who truly care about the success of their students.
 We offer degree programs in several in-demand fields, including Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
-Contact us today to arrange a visit to our Cerritos college campus or Los Angeles college campus or request a free career guide to learn more about how Fremont College can prepare you for the career of your dreams!
+Contact us today to arrange a visit to our Cerritos college campus or Los Angeles college campus or request a free career guide to learn more about how Fremont University can prepare you for the career of your dreams!